Students who complete the M.S. degree program in geosciences will:

 - An acceptable score on the Graduate Record Examination.

-If an applicant’s undergraduate major is not in one of the geological sciences, admission to the Graduate School may be deferred and the student may be required to take appropriate undergraduate geosciences courses, as determined by the graduate advisor, before reevaluation for admission.
+If an applicant’s undergraduate major is not in one of the geological sciences, the student may be required to take appropriate undergraduate geosciences courses, as determined by the graduate advisor, before reevaluation for admission.
 These deficiencies may, under certain circumstances and with the approval of the graduate advisor, be made up after admission to the Graduate School.

 A 3.0 grade point average is the minimum required to remain enrolled in the program.

 No graduate credit is allowed for a course in which a grade lower than C has been received.
-Thesis/master’s report grades are recorded on a pass-fail basis and are not computed in grade point averages, although a passing grade in all thesis/master’s report credit hours is required.
+Thesis/master’s report grades are recorded on a pass-fail basis and are not computed in grade point averages, although a grade of S (Satisfactory) in all thesis/master’s report credit hours is required.

 Initial advisement of master’s program students is by the departmental graduate advisor.
 Students are expected to select a general research area and to make arrangements with a research advisor during their first year.
 The research advisor approves the remainder of the course of study and supervises the student’s research.